 I do keep brief notes of your therapy session.
 Your file is stored in a secure, locked cabinet that is only accessible to myself.

 Life can be very challenging at times and seeking help by seeing a psychologist can be an important way to make change.
 A psychologist can offer you an impartial perspective on your situation, or can offer you new tools to assist you in handling your situation, or assist you in gaining greater perspective of your situation.
 I believe that therapy can be an important tool to help people get the most out of their lives.
 Therapy is right for anyone who wants to live their best life by taking responsibility for their life, creating greater self-awareness, and taking steps towards making the desired changes in their lives.
+This video highlights the role of therapy in gaining self awareness and mental wellbeing.
 If you are unsure whether therapy might be helpful for you, please contact me and we can discuss your concerns.